louiss0/cn-efs/README.md

 What each function does is.

 1. Evaluate each class name passed to it using `clsx`.
-2. Breaks apart and filter each class for duplicates based on convention.
+2. Breaks apart and filter each class for duplicates based on conventions.
 3. Reassemble each of the class that were kept in Step 2.
+4. Return string with only the classes that were identical but on the right.

 Each function only works on specific classes.
 **If you don't have the correct string then it will be filtered out.**

 **Only lowercased words are ignored.**

 **Unless** it's not supposed to exist along side of another one.
 This is decided by the kind of cnEFS you are using.

+## Sorting

+This library will sort your classes based on which type of class it is or how it was filtered.
+This is done as a way to support better debugging.
+Know that single word classes will always be put before utility ones.

 ## Usage

+The following sections will show you how to use each of the functions.
+This is based on what conventions or framework you are using.
+When using this library remember to use it on components where you will deal with conflicting classes.

-- BEM, CUBE, Tachyons
+### BEM, CUBE, Tachyons

 ```jsx
 import { cnEFS } from "@code-fixer-23/cn-efs"